Kirchhoff's Current and Voltage Law

-Whenever a current carrying conductor comes under a magnetic field, there will be force acting on the conductor and on the other hand, if a conductor is forcefully brought under a magnetic field, there will be an induced current in that conductor.
+Whenever a electric current carrying conductor comes under a magnetic field, there will be force acting on the conductor and on the other hand, if a conductor is forcefully brought under a magnetic field, there will be an induced electric current in that conductor.
 In both of the phenomenons, there is a relation between magnetic field, electric current and force.
 This relation is directionally determined by Fleming Left Hand rule and Fleming Right Hand rule respectively.
 'Directionally' means these rules do not show the magnitude but show the direction of any of the three parameters (magnetic field, electric current, force) if the direction of other two are known.
 Fleming Left Hand rule is mainly applicable for electric motor and Fleming Right Hand rule is mainly applicable for electric generator.
 In late 19th century, John Ambrose Fleming introduced both these rules and as per his name, the rules are well known as Fleming left and right hand rule.

 Fleming Left Hand Rule

 It is found that whenever an electric current carrying conductor is placed inside a magnetic field, a force acts on the conductor, in a direction perpendicular to both the directions of the electric current and the magnetic field.
 In the figure it is shown that, a portion of a conductor of length L placed vertically in a uniform horizontal magnetic field strength H, produced by two magnetic poles N and S. If i is the electric current flowing through this conductor, the magnitude of the force acts on the conductor is,

 Hold out your left hand with forefinger, second finger and thumb at right angle to one another.
 If the fore finger represents the direction of the field and the second finger that of the current, then thumb gives the direction of the force.